-Knowledge RELationship Model (KRELM in short, see Algorithm 1) generates a bipartite random graph containing exactly n facts, n_s subjects on average, and n_a objects on average.
-The main program (lines 1-4) generates n facts separately by inserting them into the set F. To do this, it relies on the function DRAW to independently select one subject entity from S and one object entity from O (line 3).
+Knowledge RELationship Model (KRELM in short, see Algorithm 1) generates a bipartite random graph containing exactly n facts, n_s subjects on average, and n_o objects on average.
+The main program (lines 1-4) generates n facts separately by inserting them into the set F. To do this, it relies on the function DRAW to independently select one subject entity from S and one object entity from S (line 3).
 This function also regularly adds new entities to these two sets initialized with the empty set (line 1).
-More precisely, the function DRAW returns either a new entity e with probability p_e (or if E is empty) inserted in E (line 7-8), or an existing entity e in E drawn randomly with a probability proportional to $a_e(e)$ (line 10)2.
-As explained previously, the draw is uniform for subjects and proportional to a degree for objects, with respectively unif and deg as attachment function a_e (line 3).
-The random draw proportionally to the degree is implemented by uniformly drawing a fact (s, o) from F and returning o (see [9] for more details).
+More precisely, the function DRAW returns either a new entity e with probability p_e (or if E is empty) inserted in E (line 7-8), or an existing entity e in E drawn randomly with a probability proportional to $a_e(e)$ (line e0).
+As explained previously, the draw is uniform for subjects and proportional to a degree for objects, with respectively e1 and deg as attachment function e2 (line 3).
+The random draw proportionally to the degree is implemented by uniformly drawing a fact e3 from e4 and returning e4 (see [11] for more details).

-Figure 4 shows the out-degree distribution of subjects and the in-degree distribution of objects resulting from our asymmetric generative model KRELM applied on the birthplace and cast member relationships of Wikidata.
-For instance, we use Algorithm 1 for reproducing the birthplace relationship with $n = 3,017,563, n_s = 3,001,229$ and $n{o} = 244,455$ as parameters (the numbers for the birthplace relationship in Wikidata).
-Interestingly, this distribution of our model KRELM (in magenta) is close to the real-world distribution (in green) with a low Jensen-Shannon Divergence between 0.006 and 0.143, showing the relevance of the bipartite graph generative model.
+Figure 4 shows the out-degree distribution of subjects and the in-degree distribution of objects resulting from our asymmetric model KRELM applied on the birthplace and cast member relationships of Wikidata.
+For instance, we use Algorithm 1 for reproducing the birthplace relationship with n=3,017,563 facts, $n_s=3,001,229$ subjects (i.e., number of persons) and $n_o=244,455$ objects (i.e., number of places) as parameters.
+Interestingly, this distribution of our model KRELM (in magenta) is close to the real-world distribution (in green) with a low Jensen-Shannon Divergence (see Section 5.1 for a definition) between 0.006 and 0.143, showing the relevance of the bipartite graph model.